skyzyx/rg35xx-garlicos-macos-instructions/docs/bin-cue-chd.en_us.md

 1. In Terminal, type `cd` followed by the spacebar.

 1. Using your mouse/trackpad, click-and-drag the `bin-cue-chd-main` folder from Finder into your Terminal window.
-You'll notice that the path of the folder got filled-in _after_ the `cd `.
+You’ll notice that the path of the folder got filled-in _after_ the `cd `.

 1. Press enter/return.
 You are now inside the `bin-cue-chd-main` folder in your Terminal app.